Lemmeyg/PredictionsApp-New/DraftPRD.md

       }
     ]
     ```
-## 1.2 Store the Fixtures in the GoogleSheet “Fixtures” Table
+## 1.2 Store the Fixtures in the GoogleSheet "Fixtures" Table
 The process for storing fixtures in Airtable follows these steps:

 1.2.1.
 Clear existing data: